-Adam Rippon's Quotes About Body Image Issues In The Olympics Are So, So Important
+Adam Rippon Opened Up About His Body Image Issues In The Olympics & It's So Important

 Conversations surrounding body image issues in athletes are generally geared toward women, but one Olympian is opening about up about his own struggles to shed light on something that isn't usually discussed.
 After sitting down for an interview with The New York Times, Adam Rippon’s quotes about body image issues in the Olympics are bringing awareness to the very serious reality of disordered eating habits in men, specifically male athletes.
 In a courageous move, Rippon has taken the first steps in starting a very important conversation.